Feeding Premature Babies: Nutrition, Care & Growth Tips

 Quick Answer

 Breast milk (maa ka doodh) is the best nutrition for premature babies, but feeding them requires patience and special techniques.
 Your preemie has a smaller stomach, weaker sucking reflex, and higher nutritional needs than full-term babies.
-With frequent small feeds, proper positioning, and close monitoring of weight gain, most premature babies catch up to their peers by age 2.
-Don't worry - your NICU team and pediatrician will guide you through this journey.
+With frequent small feeds, proper positioning, and close monitoring of weight gain, many premature babies — especially those born moderately or late preterm — catch up to their peers by around age 2, while very and extremely premature babies may take longer.
+Don’t worry - your NICU team and pediatrician will guide you through this journey.

 Understanding Premature Birth

 A baby born before 37 weeks of pregnancy is considered premature (समय से पहले जन्मा बच्चा).
-In India, approximately 13% of babies are born preterm - one of the highest rates globally.
+In India, roughly 13% of babies are born preterm, and India has the highest number of preterm births of any country in the world (WHO, Born Too Soon: Decade of Action on Preterm Birth, 2023).

 Categories of prematurity: